tqandrade/snmp-fiberhome/README.md

 ## getOnuOpticalPowerList()

-**Description:** Returns a signal list of all authorized ONUs in OLT.
+**Description:** Returns a signal array of all authorized ONUs in OLT.
 If unable to connect to OLT, the return is `false`.

 **IMPORTANT:** Depending on the number of connected ONUs on the OLT, the return may take.